-

 [blog] Synchronous versus asynchronous reset on ASIC Design

 Reset is about getting a system back to a known initial state.
 Temporary data is flushed.
-When I say data I mean 0s and 1s.
 Everything will be put to a known state so the circuit starts up.
 Sounds important.
-When we go for synchronous or asynchronous reset, active low, our HDL code will look … Continue reading “[blog] Synchronous versus asynchronous reset on ASIC Design”
+When we go for synchronous or asynchronous reset, active low, our HDL code will look like one of these: To simplify, firstly, think about…

 -